johnnyowayed/TaskManager/README.md

 ### Core Data Model
 The application uses a Core Data stack with the following entity structure:
-- `Task` entity with attributes for title, description, priority, due date, and completion status
+- `TaskEntity` entity with attributes for title, description, priority, due date, and completion status
 - Optimized fetch requests with NSPredicates for efficient filtering
 - Batch operations for performance with large datasets